District Manager: How Many Units Should They Oversee?

 4. Cash-flow

-For example, if you require to have a cash flow of at least five units so you can invest in a district manager, this will be the minimum of units needed before you hire a new district manager.
+For example, if you require a cash flow of at least five units so you can invest in a District Manager, this will be the minimum number of units needed before you hire a new district manager.

 5. Business and Personal Goals